Navigating My Debts

 Any co-signer can be held liable for a breach of the agreement, e.g., non-payment.
 As a result, if a delinquency or default occurs, it can be reported to the consumer reporting agencies for placement on any of the co-signers’ credit reports.

-It depends on the circumstances.
+It depends on the circumstances and state law.
 If you believe you’re no longer liable for a marital debt or a debt incurred during marriage, contact the attorney who handled your divorce for more information.
 Note that some states have laws that provide relief for victims of economic or financial abuse.

 Your options may vary depending on whether you have delinquent or defaulted federal student loans or defaulted private student loans, including federal loans that have been consolidated via a private lender.
 If you have outstanding federal student loans, your options may include rehabilitation.